Your basket is currently empty!

 It is almost impossible to get through December without making or eating Christmas sweets.
 I do not advocate that you should eliminate anything such as Christmas sweets from your diet.
 Every kind of food can be part of a healthy diet, but of course, you cannot eat unlimited amounts of Christmas sweets.

 You will not gain weight just because you eat a piece of Christmas sweets once in a while.
 But no matter if you eat a bought sweet or you eat your own homemade sweets you will have a bigger calorie intake than normal unless you eliminate something else from your diet.
-If you want Christmas sweets that are healthier than the sweets you can buy in ordinary shops, a large number of recipes is found on the internet.
+If you want Christmas sweets that are healthier than the sweets you can buy in ordinary shops, a large number of recipes are found on the internet.

 If you like a quick version of a healthier sweet you can take a Nupo Life bar and cut it into smaller pieces and dip the pieces in melted chocolate.
-The Nupo Life bars consists of healthy natural ingredients and the contain different vitamins and minerals.
+The Nupo Life bars consist of healthy natural ingredients and contain different vitamins and minerals.
 No matter which flavor you prefer you will get a healthy snack.

 If you like to make your own Christmas sweets, I have some suggestions for you to make yours less unhealthy.
 They contain nuts and chocolate and they do not contain sugar.

 4) Dark chocolate with a high content of cocoa

 When the chocolate is melted put the nuts in and turn them around in the chocolate with a spoon.

 Put a few of the chocolate-covered nuts in a small candy cup or on a piece of baking paper.